What to Expect in your first therapy session

 Your therapist will review a few logistical items with you at the start— like what it means to consent to treatment, the importance of confidentiality and what that looks like in a therapy context, and Aspire’s cancellation and communication policies.
 These steps help lay a clear foundation for a collaborative and professional relationship.
 Your therapist can also answer any questions you have about Aspire, our policies or procedures, and how we work with insurance for payment.

-Then, the real work begins—not in the form of "fixing," but in curious conversation.
+Then, the real work begins—This is not about “fixing” you, but creating a space for curious conversation.
 Your therapist will ask questions about what brought you in, your history, your support system, and what you’d like to get out of therapy.
 You’re welcome to share as much or as little as you feel comfortable.
 An important part of this first session is to give both you and the therapist the chance to see if you're a good fit for each other to work together.

 A Space That’s Truly Yours